eZmaxinc/eZmax-SDK-go/docs/CustomWebhookResponse.md

 `func (o *CustomWebhookResponse) HasEWebhookEmittype() bool`

 HasEWebhookEmittype returns a boolean if a field has been set.

+### GetFkiEzmaxpartnerproductstagewebhookID

+`func (o *CustomWebhookResponse) GetFkiEzmaxpartnerproductstagewebhookID() int32`

+GetFkiEzmaxpartnerproductstagewebhookID returns the FkiEzmaxpartnerproductstagewebhookID field if non-nil, zero value otherwise.

+### GetFkiEzmaxpartnerproductstagewebhookIDOk

+`func (o *CustomWebhookResponse) GetFkiEzmaxpartnerproductstagewebhookIDOk() (*int32, bool)`

+GetFkiEzmaxpartnerproductstagewebhookIDOk returns a tuple with the FkiEzmaxpartnerproductstagewebhookID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiEzmaxpartnerproductstagewebhookID

+`func (o *CustomWebhookResponse) SetFkiEzmaxpartnerproductstagewebhookID(v int32)`

+SetFkiEzmaxpartnerproductstagewebhookID sets FkiEzmaxpartnerproductstagewebhookID field to given value.

+### HasFkiEzmaxpartnerproductstagewebhookID

+`func (o *CustomWebhookResponse) HasFkiEzmaxpartnerproductstagewebhookID() bool`

+HasFkiEzmaxpartnerproductstagewebhookID returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)